Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification

 \section{Concluding remarks}

 In this paper, we presented a recurrence-aware LTCN-based model for interpretable pattern classification.
 While many FCM-based classifiers have the limitation of converging to a unique fixed point, therefore being able to recognize only one decision class, our proposal evades this by establishing temporal connections between all earlier states and the decision neurons.
 In that way, our model focuses on the trajectory to the equilibrium point rather than the fixed point itself.
-In addition, we proposed a parametric quasi-nonlinear reasoning rule to control nonlinearity.
-Another drawback found in the literature is that many learning algorithms for FCM-like models are meta-heuristic-based and suffer from being slow and easily attracted to local optima.
+In addition, we proposed a quasi-nonlinear reasoning rule to control nonlinearity.
+Another drawback found in the literature is that many learning algorithms for FCM-like models are meta-heuristic-based and suffer from being slow.
 This proposal dodges these issues by employing instead a two-step deterministic learning method.
 Last but not least, we propose a feature relevance score as a proxy for interpretability.

 The numerical simulations using 30 structured pattern classification problems supported our research hypotheses.
-Firstly, we confirmed that our recurrence-aware LTCN model is not affected by unique fixed point attractors, in contrast to the FCM-based classifier, which performed worse than a logistic regression model.
-Secondly, we illustrated how some problems benefit from models having a certain linearity degree (that is to say, the benefit of using the neurons' initial states when computing the temporal states).
-Thirdly, we showed that our model's discriminatory capability is comparable to the most accurate state-of-the-art algorithms.
-Solving the convergence issues was a means to an end, namely, equipping the model with interpretability features.
-In that regard, the proposed feature relevance served to detect the most important feature in the phishing case study.
-Such a feature was found to have the largest coefficient in a logistic regression model, which can be understood as a sort of validation.
-It is worth recalling that different models might focus on different features without reporting any contradiction.
-Also, we observed that our deterministic learning algorithm produced sparse weight representations, even when we did not include any regularization strategy.
+First, we confirmed that our recurrence-aware LTCN model is not affected by the unique fixed point attractor problem, in contrast to the FCM-based classifier, which performed worse than a logistic regression model.
+Second, we illustrated how some problems benefit from models having a certain linearity degree (i.e., using the neurons' initial states when computing the temporal states).
+Third, we showed that our model's discriminatory capability is comparable to state-of-the-art algorithms.
+Moreover, we noted that the learning method produced sparse weight representations, even when we did not consider any regularization strategy.
+Finally, it was found that our feature relevance measure aligns well with the interpretability derived from a logistic regression model.
+However, it is worth recalling that different models might focus on different features without reporting any contradiction.

 Within the limitations of our proposal, we should mention that the whole approach might lead to memory issues when solving problems characterized by thousands of features, which typically need a larger number of iterations to produce accurate results.
 Our next research step will be devoted to sorting out this issue.